spryker/spryker-docs/docs/scos/user/features/202108.0/availability-notification-feature-overview.md

 {% endinfo_block %}

-Currently, a Back Office user cannot manage newsletter subscriptions.
+A Back Office user cannot manage newsletter subscriptions.

 A developer can manage the newsletter text files in `/src/Spryker/Zed/AvailabilityNotification/Presentation/Mail` and check the list of subscriptions in the `spy_availability_subscription`database table.